MV Mont St Michel

 Construction started on 7 June 2001 and she was launched on 15 March 2002.
-Major delays in fitting out meant that the ship was not delivered until December 2002, over 5 months behind schedule.
-In place of Mont St Michel, the smaller Quiberon was kept in the fleet throughout the busy 2002 summer season, assisted by Purbeck.
+Major delays in fitting out meant that the ship was not delivered until December 2002, over five months behind schedule.
+In place of Mont St Michel, the smaller was kept in the fleet throughout the busy 2002 summer season, assisted by Purbeck.

 Mont St Michel sails under the French flag and is registered in Caen.